hchiam/learning-java/myjunittest/README.md

 * Navigate the folders to each of the .jar files above, and select them.
 * Make sure to hit 'Apply' and then 'OK' in that same earlier menu that appeared to confirm the things added to the Java Build Path.

+4) Make sure to include a line like this in your code: import org.junit.*;

 Example tutorial to learn from: